gvenit/kan-fpga/to-do.md

 ## Progress

 ***System Architecture***
-- [ ] naming conventions for internal signals - each module must have its own
+- [x] naming conventions for internal signals - each module must have its own
+- [ ] implement multiple batch design
 - [ ] parameter interdependences and values (see concerns)
-- [ ] implement multiple batch design
 - [ ] specify and implement all the control signals
+- [ ] the axi adapter is the wrong module to connect the result streams to the master axis dma
+- [ ] specify how data processor reset works (`core_rst` signal).
+Is it from the zynq reset or is it by writing on an axi-lite reg?
+- [ ] specify the .txt directories in vivado

 ***Vitis Software***
 - [ ] general code outline